 Experienced sommeliers Béatrice Becher and Jonas Sandberg opened the Stockholm wine bar they wanted to visit themselves in this eastern Södermalm block.
 There is a varied and very interesting mix of older vintages, regions and types on the Folii wine list.
 Folii uses Coravin to offer almost any wine by the glass.
 The name plays on the French word for madness, Folie.
 As you'll see on the interior, it’s loosely related to Territoriet in Oslo.

 Address: Åsögatan 171, 116 32 Stockholm

-Café Nizza is one of Eastern Södermalm’s hottest restaurants, serving a menu of delicious food with French and Italian influences.
+Café Nizza is one of Stockholm neighbourhood Södermalm’s hottest restaurants and wine bars, serving a menu of delicious food with French and Italian influences.
 The bistro also has a bar and from the wine cellar flows mostly natural wines with one or two classical cousins in the mix.
 Café Nizza’s wine list is mostly sourced from the Old World’s wine regions.

 Phone: +46 8 642 00 60